rhalbersma/dctl/README.md

 ### Compilers

 The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++14 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3797.pdf).
-This currently restricts usage of the DCTL to the 3.5 stable version of [Clang](http://clang.llvm.org/cxx_status.html).
+This currently restricts usage of the DCTL to the 3.6 SVN development version of [Clang](http://clang.llvm.org/cxx_status.html).

 ### Boost headers